jd-fj/Factory.Solution/README.md

 ## 📫 Contact details

-If you run into any problems with the site, or need to get in touch with Dr. Sillystringz, please [email me here](mailto:taylulzcode@gmail.com)
+If you run into any problems with the site, or need to get in touch with Dr. Sillystringz, please [email her here](mailto:taylulzcode@gmail.com)

 ## 📗 License